Treehouse living...

 Hey Don,

 A friend gave me a copy of your Blue Like Jazz last semester and I ended up reading it in a matter of hours.
 I enjoyed the book a lot because it provoked me to think freshly about my faith and because it gave me a reason to sit around drinking coffee when I should have been studying for my final exams.
-Afterwards I
+Afterwards I talked about the book on my blog a lot.

 I’m curious what your take is on “discipline” in the Christian life.
 Jazz didn’t strike me as being against spiritual discipline (as in 1 Corinthians 9), but with the anti-“fundamentalist” chapter, the jazz motif (“never resolves”), the hippy perspective, and the good emphasis on authenticity, it seems like the book tends toward a more relaxed, off-the-cuff approach to knowing God.